mvidner/ruby-dbus/doc/tutorial/index.markdown

 path.
 This object is reachable from the outside world after `service.export(exported_obj)` is called.

+We also need a loop which will read and process the calls coming over the bus:

+    loop = DBus::Main.new
+    loop << bus
+    loop.run

 ### Using the exported object

 Now, let's consider another program that will access our newly created service: